 It will boost endurance, muscle strength, and let you work out harder and longer.
 That's how good is coffee!

-It also concluded that caffeine would benefit players of high-intensity sports such as soccer, rowing, hockey, etc. However, this is more pronounced for conditioned athletes.
+It also concluded that caffeine will benefit players of high-intensity sports such as soccer, rowing, hockey, etc. However, this is more pronounced for conditioned athletes.

 Caffeine will not only boost your sports performance but will also enhance the fatigue recovery state, after your exercise.

-It depends on what type of coffee you are drinking.
+It depends on the type of coffee you are drinking.

 Wow, this is all very confusing.